 Geoffrey and I are super proud of offering these fabulous, infused kinds of butter at Spoonabilities, and we cook with them a lot.
 Here are just a few:

 Sometimes turkey is boring and bland.
-For a flavorful turkey, the combination of the red chili brown butter, herbs, garlic, and lemon juice takes the flavor of this herb-roasted turkey breast to the next level.
+For a flavorful turkey, the combination of the brown butter, smoked chili flakes, herbs, garlic, and lemon juice takes the flavor of this herb-roasted turkey breast to the next level.

 - Brown Butter: If you don’t want to get the brown butter we have in our online shop, you can make your own.
 In this recipe for pumpkin bread, I show you how to do it.
 You can also use softened regular butter if you’re not feeling using brown butter or making your own.
 If you do make your own brown butter, be sure to let it get cold and solid before using it for this recipe.